heavyk/new-setup/boundary-issues.md

   and that "back EMF" felt at a later time is what I think is the leading cause for relationship issues: simply, they're paying for not getting in harmony with all of the unattractive things they hadn't noticed before the relatinship started. therefore, I postulate that there is a direct correlation between how the "back EMF" is felt from the other person, strongly relates to the quality of their reactions; because once the relationship starts, it's all reactions; (contd.
 13:58) even when you try to steer their car. so, if you want to have an intimate relationship with someone, get good at only reacting -- and the better you react to them, the closer you can get without too much blowback from each impact.

+### 2023-05-23 14:45 - whos in the [driver] seat

+imagine how this idea of narration looks to me (which, to give an example, I'll do next): I want to be in the driver's seat, and dictate the quality of my experience. so, for example: *instead of what LOA would give*, I want it to be something else; something I *didn't* deserve. now, imagine for a

+warrior, dominance, vs a narrated battle victory/loss